-The program encourages undergraduate students to participate in the development of gravitational-wave astronomy through the LIGO Project.
+The program encourages undergraduate students to participate in the development of gravitational-wave instrument science through the LIGO Project.
 Selected students will work on summer research projects either at the Caltech campus in Pasadena, California or at the LIGO Observatory sites in Washington or Louisiana.
-The program runs from mid-June through end of August, 2021.
-Considering the fact that the summer vacation period in major Indian undergraduate institutions starts early, LIGO/Caltech has agreed to host the Indian students during the period from mid-May through the end of July, 2021.
+The program runs from June 13 – August 18, 2023.
+Considering the fact that the summer vacation period in major Indian undergraduate institutions starts early, LIGO/Caltech has agreed to host the Indian students during the period from mid-May through the end of July, 2022.
 The selected candidates are required to attend the full program.
 Please apply only if you will be able to attend the entire duration of the program during these dates.

 Below are details of the program and selection process:

-- The projects are mainly related to experimental physics and may contain some aspects of mechanical, electrical, control system, and software engineering.
-However, this is NOT an appropriate program for other aspects of engineering (such as civil, chemical or biological engineering).
+- The projects are mainly related to experimental physics and may contain some aspects of mechanics, electronics, optics and control systems.
+However, this is NOT an appropriate program for other aspects of engineering (such as civil, chemical, biological engineering, computer science etc).

-- Particular emphasis will be given on experimental projects; see here for a sample list of projects offered by this program in the past year.
-The projects require a strong background in fundamentals, motivation and hard work.
+- Particular emphasis will be placed on experimental physics projects undertaken in the past; see here for a sample list of projects offered by this program in the past year.
+The projects require a strong background in the fundamentals of physics, high motivation and hard work.
 Previous research experience in good experimental research projects, a proven academic track record, demonstrated a willingness for hard work and interest to work in the area of research will be highly valued.

 - This is a highly competitive program.
-We receive 300-400 applications from India from which only 2 or 3 are selected.
-Generic applications with no sign of significant motivation towards this area of research are discouraged.
+We receive 300-400 applications from India alone from which only 2 or 3 are selected.
+Generic applications with no sign of significant motivation toward this area of research are discouraged.